daveshanley/quobix.com/content/articles/experience-engineering/index.md

 ---

-## Experience Engineering, Industrial Design for Interfaces.
+## Experience engineering, industrial design for interfaces

 > "_[Industrial design](https://en.wikipedia.org/wiki/Industrial_design) is a process of design applied to physical products that are to be manufactured by mass production.
 It is the **_creative act_** of determining and defining a **_product's form and features_**_"